ryanongwx/tp/docs/UserGuide.md

     **On Windows**:
     - Double-click medbook.jar to run the application.
     - If the GUI doesn't show up, try the following operations.
-    - **Open Command Prompt**: Search for "Command Prompt" in the Windows search bar and open it.
+    - **Open PowerShell**: Search for "Powershell" in the Windows search bar and open it.
     - Navigate to the folder where you have stored the jar file using the cd command.
     - Enter java -jar medbook.jar and press Enter.
 This command will execute the application.<br>
 <box type="info" seamless>